ms-iot/content/en-US/win10/samples/IotDefaultApp.md

 ####Tutorials

 A quick set of instructions on how to get your board connected to your PC.
-If you’re on the web, you can find the same set of instructions [here](http://ms-iot.github.io/content/en-US/win10/StartCoding.htm)
+If you're on the web, you can find the same set of instructions [here](http://ms-iot.github.io/content/en-US/win10/StartCoding.htm)

 ![DefaultApp tutorials on Windows 10 IoT Core]({{site.baseurl}}/images/iotcoredefaultapp/DefaultApp_tutorial.png)